School of Natural Resources and Environment

-Globally, light duty vehicles and cars only make up ten percent of the carbon emissions.
-A paltry sum when you know that forty-eight percent of the global emissions is created by electricity and heat production.
+Globally, light-duty vehicles and cars only make up ten percent of the carbon emissions.
+A paltry sum when you know that forty-eight percent of the global emissions are created by electricity and heat production.
 But of that ten percent, the United States creates forty-five percent of the emissions.
 Therein lies the reason BMW held the symposium: to show what they were doing to cut CO2 emissions.

 Oak Ridge National Laboratory said that, in 2007, transportation accounted for sixty percent of U.S. petroleum usage.

-One slide DeCicco showed, derived from COT, DOE and EPA statistics, was that since 1970 the amount of vehicle miles traveled (VMT) has gone way up, but the air pollution has gone down.
+One slide DeCicco showed, derived from COT, DOE and EPA statistics, was that since 1970 the number of vehicle miles traveled (VMT) has gone way up, but the air pollution has gone down.
 Not just pollution from cars, but air pollution in total.
 Oil and CO2 have been stabilized since the oil crisis era, around the late ’70s.
-They are climbing, howe’ver.
+They are climbing, however.

 DeCicco has devised a formula he calls the carbon management metric.
-The formula assumes that there is an operational life of 180,000 miles per car and that each car, if driven 12,000 miles and gets 20 mpg, is responsible for 5.28 metric tons per year of CO2.
+The formula assumes that there is an operational life of 180,000 miles per car and that each car is driven 12,000 miles and gets 20 mpg, is responsible for 5.28 metric tons per year of CO2.

-From 1990-2005 BMW decreased their CO2 burden by twelve percent, while Toyota, second in reduction, decreased their CO2 burden by three percent over the same time period.
+From 1990-2005 BMW decreased its CO2 burden by twelve percent, while Toyota, second in reduction, decreased its CO2 burden by three percent over the same time period.
 How?